JD Certificate Programs

 Requirements

-The Certificate in Transactional Practice requires successful completion of a minimum of 14 credits from a selected list of courses plus successful completion of a least 3 credits of one of the following supervised, experiential activities: (1) a clinic placement in the Center for Urban Legal Initiative (CULI) Inc., or (2) a faculty approved externship in transactional legal work, with an appropriate law firm, company, public interest organization or other entity.
+The Certificate in Transactional Practice requires successful completion of a minimum of 14 credits from a selected list of courses plus successful completion of a least 3 credits of one of the following supervised, experiential activities: (1) the Transactional Law Clinic, or (2) a faculty approved externship in transactional legal work, with an appropriate law firm, company, public interest organization or other entity.
 The externship must be approved for credit toward the certificate requirements by one of the faculty advisors for the certificate program, prior to the beginning of the externship.

 Advisor